NOAA-EMC/global-workflow/README.md

 ### 1. Check out components

 The global-workflow uses the manage_externals utility to handle checking out its components.
 The manic-v1.1.8 manage_externals tag is supported.
+The manage_externals utility will be replacing the current checkout.sh script.

 Run manage_externals (checkout_externals) while at top of clone:

 ```
-$ checkout_externals
+$ checkout_externals -e Externals.cfg
 ```

 If checkout_externals is not in your $PATH then use full path to it: